A prediction or statement about a characteristic of a variable, which can be tested to provide evidence for or against.

 Relative Absolute Error (RAE) and Relative Squared Error (RSE) are relative measures of error.
 The closer their values are to zero, the more accurate the model is predicting.

 R Squared (also referred to as the Coefficient of Determination) is the result of a regression analysis.
 A value of 1 would demonstrate a perfect correlation between the variables.

-Example: An R Square value of 0.96 between price and sales would indicate that 96% of the variance in sales is explained by the price.
+Example: An R Squared value of 0.96 between price and sales would indicate that 96% of the variance in sales is explained by the price.

 Classification is a data mining technique for solving Yes / No questions.
 Whereas regression analysis predicts a numeric value, classification helps us predict which class (or category) our data observations belong to.
 Classification is sometimes referred to as a decision tree and is a particularly useful technique for breaking down very large datasets for analysing and making predictions.

 In its simplest form, you could use classification to break down your results into just two categories: true or false.
 You won’t necessarily come up with 1 (for true) or 0 (for false) but a value somewhere in the middle, with a threshold set to define which are classified true and which are classified false.